 With both brown and green material, you should aim to diversify the size of your scraps.
 Smaller pieces will decompose quicker and bigger chunks will help keep the mixture loose so air and water can move through it.

 Build the perfect compost pile

 Once you have your scraps, it’s time to start building.

-We like to use the lasagne method.
+I like to use the lasagne method.

 Building the pile in layers has three benefits:

 - minimises maintenance because it ensures the pile is well mixed